AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

 [Ada 2012]

-Predicates can be used on any type to express a property verified by objects of the type at all times.
-Aspects ``Static_Predicate`` and ``Dynamic_Predicate`` are defined in Ada 2012 to associate a predicate to a type.
-Aspect ``Dynamic_Predicate`` allows to express more general predicates than aspect ``Static_Predicate``, at the cost of restricting the use of variables of the type.
+Predicates can be used on any subtype to express a property verified by objects of the subtype at all times.
+Aspects ``Static_Predicate`` and ``Dynamic_Predicate`` are defined in Ada 2012 to associate a predicate with a subtype.
+Aspect ``Dynamic_Predicate`` allows to express more general predicates than aspect ``Static_Predicate``, at the cost of restricting the use of variables of the subtype.
 The following table summarizes the main similarities and differences between both aspects:

 .. csv-table::
    :header: "Feature", "``Static_Predicate``", "``Dynamic_Predicate``"
    :widths: 3, 1, 1

-   "Applicable to scalar type", "Yes", "Yes" "Applicable to array/record type", "No", "Yes" "Allows simple comparisons with static values", "Yes", "Yes" "Allows conjunctions/disjunctions", "Yes", "Yes" "Allows function calls", "No", "Yes"
+   "Applicable to scalar subtype", "Yes", "Yes" "Applicable to array/record subtype", "No", "Yes" "Allows simple comparisons with static values", "Yes", "Yes" "Allows conjunctions/disjunctions", "Yes", "Yes" "Allows function calls", "No", "Yes"